AmeerTaweel/3T-Engine/README.md

 #### Testing against a random player

-To test the trained model against a random player to check it's performance, run the `test_against_random_player.py` script.
+To test the trained model against a random player to check its performance, run the `test_against_random_player.py` script.
 You can specify the number of games you want it to play, and then after it's done, you get the results.